Contact your Town Chair – see “Towns” in the tabs at the top of the page

 - Attend County Committee meetings.
 Full committee meetings are held six times per year.
 Attendance at all meetings is requested.

-- Serve on a standing committee
+- Serve on a Sub Committee

-- Carry designating petitions (for all candidates)
+- Carry designating petitions (for all candidates and committee members)

 - Help support county and local campaigns – including registering voters, finding and training volunteers, raising funds, recruiting candidates, and supporting those candidates’ campaigns for office.